tdaverse/interplex/cran-comments.md

 The other "[f]ound the following files/directories:" and listed "'lastMiKTeXException'".
 A web search led me to [{rhub} issue #503](https://github.com/r-hub/rhub/issues/503), which suggests that the issue can be ignored.

-The check also flagged the unrecognized word "simplicial", pluralized "simplices".
-This is a standard term in discrete topology.
+In addition to several surnames, the check also flagged the unrecognized words "GUDHI", which is a Python package; "TDA", the standard initialism for "topological data analysis"; and "simplicial", pluralized "simplices", which is a standard term in discrete topology.

 ### Win-Builder